redbadger/crux/docs/src/guide/migrate-per-operation-types.md

 So a shell has two obligations, and neither is about safety: cancel the timer, so it does not sit there until it fires, and answer the `Clear`.
 Under `Time` that answer was `TimeResponse::Cleared { id }`; now it is the bare `TimerId`.
+The handler `crux_time` ships does both, so a shell that [adopts it](#adopting-the-shipped-handlers) never has to think about this again.

 What a shell must not do is answer the same request twice, which is a `NotFound` from the bridge and a panic in most FFI wrappers, or answer a